The Vertical Logic of Hamiltonian Methods (Part 1): Second Example: Schr odinger's Equation

-Hence, given we use the conventional units of energy and frequency, some constant conversion factor must be introduced that allows to express energies in units of frequency and momenta in units of wavelength.
-This factor is usually represented by the symbol $\hbar$ and it's value can be (and has been) determined by measurement.
-It is, from this point of view, required to complete the system of units, precisely as the velocity of light $c$.
+Therefore, given we use the conventional units of energy and frequency, some constant conversion factor must be introduced that allows to express energies in units of frequency and momenta in units of wavelength.
+This factor is usually represented by the symbol $\hbar$ and it's value is solely determined by the historical choice of units.

-The appearance of the action constant is mostly {\it interpreted} as if it would provide evidence that energy, by means of some mysterious law of nature, is ``chunked in portions''.
-But as we have just seen, the appearance of an action constant allows for different interpretations.
-In our approach it is a mathematical consequence of a continuity presumption, which is quite the opposite of ``chunking''.
-As a consequence of Eq.~\ref{eq_correspondence}, we can understand how the introduction of an universal action constant at some ``fundamental level'' leads to a kind of {\it wave-particle correspondence}: In order to obtain a wave-packet, the center of which moves with a {\it variable} velocity, we need to equate both, the dispersion relation of the wave and the velocity as defined by the Hamiltonian formalism.
-At first sight, it does not seem to really establish a ``duality'' of ``pictures''.
-We started from the particle picture and introduced the wave picture just as a mathematical method.
-However, by demanding that the partial waves behave in a physically meaningful way (i.e. described by a dispersion relation), and by the requirement that the velocity as derived from the dispersion relation must agree with a ``mechanical'' velocity, we have assigned a certain reality status to the ensemble of partial waves.
-But at the same time, it must be emphasized that the density $\rho=\psi^*\psi$ {\it can not} be reinterpreted as a charge density in the classical sense.
-Firstly, there was no mention of a charge to this point.
-And secondly, the (self-) energy of a charge distribution would have to be directly related to the (spatial) size of the wave-packet.
-The above reasoning, however, suggest to equate energy to frequency at some fundamental level.
+Hermann Weyl explained in 1930 that the significance of the two constants $\hbar$ and $c$ is, from a logical viewpoint, equivalent -- they are both scaling constants which can not be obtained theoretically~\cite{Weyl1930}: \bquo The constants $c$ and $h$, the velocity of light and the quantum of action, have caused some trouble.
+The insight into the significance of these constants, obtained by the theory of relativity on the one hand and quantum theory on the other, is most forcibly expressed by the fact that they do not occur in the laws of Nature in a thoroughly systematic development of these theories. \equo The impossibility to obtain the value of these constants theoretically is due to the fact that both are the result of a contingent (historical) choice of units.

-But one can not refuse this Ansatz as un-physical nonsense, since it directly leads to Schr\"odinger's equation which is known to give the correct physical results, while the point particle imagery leads literally to nothing but problems of both, mathematical and meta-physical nature~\cite{Lyle,Rangacharyulu1997}.
+The appearance of the action constant is often {\it interpreted} as if it would provide evidence that energy, by means of some mysterious logical leap, is ``chunked in portions''.
+But as we have just seen, the appearance of an action constant can be derived from a small number of mathematical assumptions: it is mostly the mathematical consequence of a continuity assumption, namely that matter should fill out space continuously, which is quite opposite of ``chunking''.
+Eq.~\ref{eq_correspondence} reveils how and why the introduction of an universal action constant at some ``fundamental level'' leads to a kind of {\it wave-particle correspondence}: In order to obtain a wave-packet, the center of which moves with a {\it variable} velocity, we need to equate both, the dispersion relation of the wave and the velocity as defined by the Hamiltonian formalism.
+At first sight, it does not seem to establish a ``duality'' of physical pictures.